Criminal Act 1991 (Sudan): Application

-Effect on women rights
+Effect on women's rights

 The Criminal Act of 1991 in Sudan, along with the Public Order Laws, has had a significant impact on women's rights in the country.
 These laws were designed to enforce strict moral codes and public behaviour, often disproportionately targeting women.
 Public Order Laws governed various aspects of public behaviour, including dress codes, social interactions, and public gatherings.
 Women were frequently arrested for "indecent or immoral dress," which could include wearing trousers or not covering their hair.
 The Public Order Police had extensive powers to enforce these laws, leading to widespread harassment and public humiliation of women.

 Articles within this act, such as Article 152, criminalised acts deemed indecent or immoral, with punishments including flogging and fines.
 This law was often used to control women's behaviour and restrict their freedoms.
 The enforcement of these laws restricted women's participation in public life, including their ability to work and engage in social activities.
 This had broader implications for their economic independence and social status.